NicoDK/Foire_Du_Vin/README.md

 	For a big event, it's impossible to keep.

 	So the creation and the update of a customer is directly in the file imported

+V4 :
+	This fourth version is one of the definitve version.
+All the first Users Stories are done and functionnal.